unman/notes/SplitMutt.md

 You could do this with a simple `qvm-move` operation.
 This will work reasonably well - you will need a global rule in the `/etc/qubes-rpc/policy/qubes.FileCopy` policy file.

-An alternative would be to use qubes-Rsync to move the files between the receiver and the mail qube.
+An alternative would be to use qubes-sync to move the files between the receiver and the mail qube.
 This is a neat solution, because it allows us to place the files exactly where we want them - in the mail reader's inbox - *and* delete them from the receiver.

 # Reading mail